 One parent who took part in the project didn’t speak any English when Kirsty and Mashuda first met her, and didn’t have the confidence to even look at her son’s Teachers, let alone talk to them.
 Her son was quiet and falling significantly behind in his academic attainment.
 After building friendships with the other parents and the Teachers through the project, she now speaks more English and takes part in all of the workshops.
 She now says hello to the Teachers and is thoroughly engaged in her son’s schooling, resulting in him becoming one of the highest achievers in the class.
 Progress like this is essential, as the effects of early years learning are still evident in a student’s results at age 15.

 The feedback from parents has been very positive, with relationships being formed and parents coming to speak to Teachers with requests to be able to do more in the programme.

 The Time to Engage project started off in one school in East London working with 20 students and their parents.
 In its second year, it’s now grown to a group of 60 to include children in reception, and has even expanded to another school in the local area.
 It’s also made fantastic use of the experience of the parents involved in the first year of the program, and now has them mentoring and supporting the new parents.

-Our Let Teachers SHINE competition is open again for 2017, and we are looking for more innovative Teacher-led projects to provide funding for of up to £15,000, helping to get these ideas get off the ground.
-To find out more about the competition, you can visit this page.
+To find out more about our Teacher-led Innovation projects, you can visit this page, or see a full list of our Let Teachers SHINE projects here.
 Tes has written a great article on the importance of Early Years intervention for social mobility, which you can find here.